FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_leds.md

 To tie this behavior with a system state, properties defining system state and color policies are added to `cros-ec,led-policy` node.

-e.g. To add a blinking behavior for a system state where charge-state is "PWR_STATE_DISCHARGE and chipset-state is "POWER_S3", a policy node is defined as below.
+e.g. To add a blinking behavior for a system state where charge-state is "LED_PWRS_DISCHARGE and chipset-state is "POWER_S3", a policy node is defined as below.

 ```